WBBSE Geography Book Class 9 Chapter 5 Weathering Short Questions With Answers :

 Answer:

-Pediments: Weathering contribute in an important way to the recession of cliffs and escarpments.
-The weathering of scarps has been considered, particularly significant in arid region.
+Pediments: Weathering contributes in an important way to the recession of cliffs and escarpments.
+The weathering of scarps has been considered, particularly significant in arid regions.
 The weathering combined with erosion and denudation makes a slow retreat of the edge of upland block.
 Thereby pediments are formed.

 Question 5.
 What is regolith?